nlesc-sherlock/emma/README.md

 ## Infra-structure provision

 Servers are provisioned using [Ansible](https://www.ansible.com/), an automation tool for IT infra-structure.
-The details on how to do it are described in [ansible.md](ansible.md).
+To install it and configure it please read [ansible.md](ansible.md).

-In a nutshell tese are the platform's features:
+The roles defined for Ansbile will create a platform with the following features:

 * [GlusterFS](gluster.md)
 * [Minio](minio.md)